-The second part of this section includes the January 1, 2020 independent actuarial report and the GASB 67 and 68 Discloser Report for the Fiscal Year October 1, 2020 to September 30, 2021.
-These reports were prepared by Milliman, Inc.
+The second part of this section includes the January 1, 2021, independent actuarial report and the GASB 67 and 68 Disclosure Report for the Fiscal Year October 1, 2021 to September 30, 2022.
+These reports were prepared by Milliman, Inc., the Plan's independent actuary.

 State law requires the actuary's report along with the independently audited annual financial report be filed each year with the Pension Review Board.
-In addition, the actuarial assumptions must be independently audited every five years by a different actuary and their report reviewed by the Trustees, METRO, and the Plan's independent actuary.
+In addition, every five years the actuarial assumptions must be independently audited by a different actuary and their report reviewed by the Trustees, METRO, and the Plan's independent actuary.
 This report must also be sent to Pension Review Board.